atet/3dp/README.md

 The 3D printer used in this tutorial is the Entina Tina2 Basic (~$150), a.k.a WEEDO/WEEFUN Tina2, Monoprice MP Cadet, Bresser Raptor, etc. This printer is small, compact, and has auto-leveling capability which should make life a bit easier.

 [![.img/fig2_tina2_dimensions.jpg](.img/fig2_tina2_dimensions.jpg)](#nolink)
-> Footprint of the Tina2 printer is 8¼" Length × 8¼" Width × 11½" Height with a printing area of 120 mm (4.7 inch) Length × 100 mm (3.9 inch) Width × 100 mm (3.9 inch) Height
+> Footprint of the Tina2 printer is 8¼" Length × 8¼" Width × 11½" Height with a printing area of 120 mm (4.7 inch) Length × 100 mm (3.9 inch) Width × 100 mm (3.9 inch) Height.

 [Back to Top](#table-of-contents)